yakshchauhan/amplace/README.md

 2. The above prescribed format must be strictly followed.
 3. You're only allowed to modify 5 pixels at a time.

 Failure to follow any of the above rules will result in your PR getting disqualified, we have setup a Github action which accepts and rejects PR's automagically.
-You can try out this game at [PLACEHOLDER]
+You can try out this game at [amplace.amfoss.in](https://amplace.amfoss.in)

 ## 2024 Canvas:
 ![image](https://github.com/user-attachments/assets/e3cb0ab1-8a1f-41dc-b629-3b173ea829fc)